hydrolarus/cytosol/README.md

 // Similar to a "main" function.
 //
-// This expects the `Start` atom to be inserted by the host
+// This expects the `Start` record to be inserted by the host
 // application in order to run this gene function.
 //
 // The `StartInhibitor` is used to make this gene function